RevolutionPrep/best_practices/README.md

 * Beware of the behavior of the `update_attribute` method.
 It doesn't run the model validations (unlike `update_attributes`) and could easily corrupt the model state.

+* Avoid callbacks such as `before_create` and `after_save`.
+  * Instead, try wrapping the domain concept in a higher-level model that makes it its responsibility to ensure these actions occur at the right times.
+  * It is more clear.
+  * It avoids possible infinite-loop or callback ordering issues.
+  * It reduces the responsibilities of the class.
+  * It reduces coupling.

 <a name='migrations'>
 ## Migrations